metiago/metiago.github.io/_posts/2018-06-26-linear-search.md

 ## Linear Search

 Linear search a method for finding an element within a list.
 It sequentially checks each element of the list until a match is found or the whole list has been searched.
+Linear search has a time complexity of O(n)

 ```bash